DIARY-IMF, World Bank 2015 spring meetings in Washington

+* March quarter net profit 145.1 million rupees versus 141.8 million rupees year ago

-WASHINGTON, April 16 Finance ministers and central bankers from around the globe are in Washington this week for meetings of the International Monetary Fund and World Bank.
-A Group of 20 meeting takes place on the sidelines.
+WASHINGTON, April 18 Finance ministers and central bankers from around the globe are in Washington this week for meetings of the International Monetary Fund and World Bank.
+A Group of 20 meeting took place on the sidelines.

 Following is a schedule of top events.
 All times listed are in EDT/GMT.